DaniXmir/GlassVr/README.md

 now you need to change some settings in the "settings.json"

 	{
+		#set to "controller" to track a controller, set to "tracker" to track a tracker
 	    "controller/tracker": "controller",

+		#which controller/tracker to track
 	    "index": 1,

+		#distance between eyes, increment/decrement until you'r contollers feel centered, set it to something like -0.2
 	    "ipd": -0.2,

+		#distance from the center of you'r tracker to you'r eyes, set it to something like -0.14
 	    "head to eye dist": -0.14,

+		#DO NOT USE "position x" and "position z", the rest are self explanatory
 	    "offsets": {
 	        "position x": 0,
 	        "position y": 0.0,
 	        "position z": 0.0,
 	        "rotation yaw": -3.25,
 	        "rotation pitch": 0.89,
 	        "rotation roll": -2.0
 	    }
 	}

-- "controller/tracker": set to "controller" to track a controller, set to "tracker" to track a tracker

-- "index": which controller/tracker to track

-- "ipd": distance between eyes, increment/decrement until you'r contollers feel centered, set it to something like -0.2

-- "head to eye dist": distance from the center of you'r tracker to you'r eyes, set it to something like -0.14

-- "offsets": dont use "position x" and "position z", the rest are self explanatory

 # Troubleshooting

 C:\Program Files (x86)\Steam\config\steamvr.vrsettings